The Credentialing Office is open:

 Note - Additional PACs: due to the limited number of available employee parking spaces, each request for additional parking access will be considered case-by-case.

 How can I determine whether an individual has cleared their background checks?

-Clearance information can be found under the “Background Checks” page on the AS portal.
-Clearance emails will also be sent to the AS indicating the applicant has cleared.
+Clearance information can be found under the “Background Checks” page on the Authorized Signer portal.
+Clearance emails will also be sent to the Authorized Signer indicating the applicant has cleared.

 How long does the badging process typically take?

 The process takes up to two weeks.
-However, it can be delayed due to various reasons which can be researched with the TSA Clearinghouse.
-If it is taking longer than two weeks, the authorized signer should email AVBadging@cltairport.com.
+However, it can be delayed due to various reasons which can be researched with TSA.
+If it is taking longer than two weeks, the Authorized Signer should email AVBadging@cltairport.com.